Is Private Tutoring Right For You?

 1. You’re experiencing a “score plateau” and don’t know how to get out of it: Completing section after section without seeing an increase in your score can be super frustrating — we get it!
 Tutors have tons of experience with helping students get over that plateau.
 A tutor can make a noticeable impact for students who have already improved on their own but need guidance to take their score to the next level.
 So, if you’re experiencing a score plateau, you may want to consider a tutor.

 2. There are no prep classes in your area: Thankfully, we’ve got you covered if there are no live classroom courses in your area.
-If you’re looking for a prep course but don’t have any in your area, we have Live Online classes and Online Anytime classes.
+If you’re looking for a prep course but don’t have any in your area, we have Live Course classes and Online Self-Paced classes.
 However, if neither of those options work for you, or if you were hoping for a more personalized study plan, a private tutor may be something to look into.
 No matter your situation–we’ve got you covered.

 3. You’re hoping to score above a 170: Initial preparation materials are very helpful for students to learn the foundations of the LSAT.
 If you’re hoping for a more elite score, there’s no better way to learn than 1-on-1 with someone who has done it themselves!